Probing the Ginzburg-Landau Potential for Lasers Using Higher-order Photon Correlations: 1. Introduction

 An analogy between lasing and a second-order phase transition was pointed out by Haken \cite{Haken2012} and Scully \cite{Scully1999} in the early 70s.
 Furthermore, they discovered that the photon statistics of lasers can be described by the Ginzburg-Landau (GL) potential.
-The existence of a thermodynamic potential such as the GL potential for lasers is very surprising because lasing occurs far from equilibrium .
-Since lasing is a non-equilibrium steady state, there is a probability current associated with pumping and dissipation.
+The existence of a thermodynamic potential such as the GL potential for lasers is very surprising because lasing occurs far from equilibrium.
+Since lasing is a non-equilibrium steady-state, there is a probability current associated with pumping and dissipation.
 Thus, for lasers, the detailed balance condition is clearly violated, and a thermodynamic potential does not exist in a strict sense.
 In fact, the success of the laser-phase-transition analogy lies in the fact it was established in gas lasers such as He:Ne lasers \cite{Scully1999,Haken2012,Louisell1973}.
 For gas lasers, since the photon lifetime is much longer than the other atomic lifetimes (class-A lasers), the atomic degree of freedom is safely eliminated by so-called adiabatic elimination.
 The slow field dynamics of gas lasers such as He:Ne lasers are the motions in the GL potential.
 Importantly, the slow field dynamics are equivalent to the equilibrium dynamics in the GL potential.
 Furthermore, with the inclusion of field noises, the GL theory is known to describe the photon statistical properties of class-A lasers.
 On the other hand, for widely used semiconductor lasers, the existence of a thermodynamic potential is highly questionable.
-Since the carrier lifetime is longer than the photon lifetime (class-B lasers), the adiabatic elimination of the carrier degree of freedom is not applicable, and thus their equilibrium description is not possible .
-In fact, the pioneering theoretical \cite{Paoli1988,Ogawa1989,Hofmann2000,Hofmann2000a} and experimental studies \cite{Lien2001,Wang2017} have shown evidence that the photon statistics of semiconductor (class-B) lasers are qualitatively different from that of gas (class-A) lasers described by the GL potential.
+Since the carrier lifetime is longer than the photon lifetime (class-B lasers), the adiabatic elimination of the carrier degree of freedom is not applicable, and thus their equilibrium description is not possible.
+In fact, pioneering theoretical \cite{Oppo1985,Paoli1988,Ogawa1989,Ogawa1990,Hofmann2000,Hofmann2000a,Lien2002} and experimental studies \cite{Lien2001,Wang2017} have shown evidence that the photon statistics of semiconductor (class-B) lasers are qualitatively different from that of gas (class-A) lasers described by the GL potential.
+In particular, in Appendix D, we briefly discuss how our results can be connected to the Toda oscillator approach to class-B lasers.

 In this paper, extending these pioneering studies, we re-examine to what extent the photon statistics of semiconductor lasers are described by the GL potential in terms of various physical parameters.
 Note that we consider lasers with a sufficiently small spontaneous emission coupling coefficient $\beta\ll1$ and focus on the ratio between photon and carrier lifetimes.
 We performed stochastic numerical simulations using the Langevin equations.
 To check whether or not the photon statistics are described by the GL potential, instead of calculating the probability distribution function with the corresponding Fokker-Planck equations, we introduce a novel method using normalized higher-order photon (intensity) correlations $g^{(q)}$ \cite{Young1994}, which was originally proposed in the context of the quark-gluon plasma transition \cite{Hwa1992,Hwa1993}.
 Furthermore, experimentally, the advantage of using $g^{(q)}$ is their loss independence.